Mortichar/semi-modify-game-speed/notes.md

 ## TODO

+auto-sell fishing junk (then move to auto-sell junk loot in general)

-universal button status toggle function for script cleanup
+universal button status toggle function for script cleanup...? ideas on how to do this... toggleStatusText("so-and-so"); but... would have to specify where it was coming from. hmmmmmm. this might not be worth changing.

 Major script cleanup: moving variables to a SEMI variable container